VICE News' guide to the world - August

 million votes

-That’s the minimum difference of votes between the official result and the real turnout in Venezuela’s controversial election of a Constitutional Assembly last Sunday, according to a company that’s worked with Venezuela’s election system for over a decade.
+That’s the minimum difference of votes between the official result and the real turnout in Venezuela’s controversial election of a Constitutional Assembly last Sunday, according to a company that has worked with Venezuela’s election system for over a decade.
 That disparity equals more than 10 percent of the final tally.

-“Based on the robustness of our system, we know, without any doubt, that the turnout of the recent election for a National Constituent Assembly was manipulated,” the company, Smartmatic, said in a statement on its web site Wednesday.
+“Based on the robustness of our system, we know, without any doubt, that the turnout of the recent election for a national constituent assembly was manipulated,” Smartmatic said in a statement on its website Wednesday.

 Smartmatic, which didn’t say whether the manipulated votes tipped the result of the election, called for an audit of the vote.

 In the July 30 election Venezuelans were asked to pick 500 members of a constituent assembly to rewrite the country’s constitution.
-The vote packed the assembly with members of Maduro’s ruling Socialist Party, in part because the opposition boycotted the vote.
+The vote packed the assembly with members of President Nicolas Maduro’s ruling Socialist Party, partly because the opposition boycotted the vote.

 Critics cast the vote as a power grab by the embattled Maduro, who has faced months of violent protests that have rocked Venezuela and resulted in scores of deaths.